Governance and financing

 Education reporting mechanisms are unreliable; corruption is common; national, provincial and local ministers have little training in the public finance and management; budget structures are cumbersome and pose difficulties for reform initiatives; many countries have no reliable monitoring and evaluation mechanisms to assure quality of services; and communities and families are often not involved in school management and planning at the local level.

-'Fiscal Decentralisation and Public Finance Management Reforms in Central Asia: Challenges and Opportunities', by
+'Fiscal Decentralisation and Public Financial Management Reforms in Central Asia: Challenges and Opportunities', presented by Laurie Joshua.

 'Supporting Education Quality through Public Finance Planning in Central Asia', presented by Creative Associates Inc Tajikistan.